FakeWatch: A Framework for Detecting Fake News to Ensure Credible Elections: Methodology

-The evaluation layer is pivotal in assessing the robustness and efficacy of our \textbf{\texttt{FakeWatch} \faEye}~model, employing a multifaceted approach that combines quantitative and qualitative evaluation methods.
-Quantitatively, we leverage a suite of metrics to measure the model's performance comprehensively.
-These include the F1 score, which harmonizes precision and recall into a single metric, precision (the model's accuracy in pinpointing positive instances), and recall (the model's ability in identifying all pertinent instances).
-Furthermore, the Area Under the Curve (AUC) of the Receiver Operating Characteristic (ROC) curve offers insights into the model's discriminative capability across various threshold settings.
+The evaluation module is important in assessing the robustness and efficacy of our \textbf{\texttt{FakeWatch} \faEye}~model, employing a multifaceted approach that combines quantitative and qualitative evaluation methods.
+Quantitatively, we utilize a suite of metrics to comprehensively measure the model's performance.
+Qualitatively, our evaluations consists of some tests on model's real-world applicability and performance in complex scenarios, including analysis of the linguistic patterns of fake news, topics in the data, and semantic analysis.

-In addition to quantitative metrics, qualitative evaluations play an essential role in our analysis.
-These involve qualitative insights for a deeper understanding of the model's real-world applicability and its performance in complex scenarios not fully captured by quantitative measures alone.
-This dual approach ensures a thorough evaluation of \textbf{\texttt{FakeWatch} \faEye}, not only through numerical benchmarks but also through practical, real-world applications to tackle the challenge of fake news detection.